unicode-org/icu4x/docs/process/graduation.md

   - [ ] Deserialization should not have a "net violation" in the [verify-zero-copy](https://github.com/unicode-org/icu4x/blob/main/provider/datagen/tests/verify-zero-copy.rs) test
   - [ ] Constructors should avoid allocating memory in the common case
   - [ ] Opaque blobs of data should be avoided if possible (instead use VarZeroVec, ZeroMap, etc.)
-  - [ ] Data structs should not be panicky and conform to [data_safety.md](https://github.com/unicode-org/icu4x/blob/main/docs/design/data_safety.md)
+  - [ ] Data structs should not be panicky to load/deserialize and conform to [data_safety.md](https://github.com/unicode-org/icu4x/blob/main/docs/design/data_safety.md)
 - [ ] The component should be fully integrated with ICU4X tooling
   - [ ] There should be an overview Criterion benchmark
   - [ ] There should be individual Criterion benchmarks for interesting or performance critical code paths